quocviets/Wood-cutting-in-furniture-industry/PhucNN_QE170087_submit_code/Readme.md

    - If FF fails, it searches for the position that minimizes unused space on the stock sheets.
    - Improves material utilization but requires more computational effort.

-3. **Opening New Stock:**
-   - If no suitable position is found, a new stock sheet is opened to accommodate the remaining pieces.

 ---